sharmavins23/genuary2023/README.md

 [HTML5's Canvas API](https://www.w3schools.com/graphics/canvas_drawing.asp).
 Any
 animations will run at 60FPS within the browser.

+## Template

+The project is written using a very simple template that can be extended or reused for individual projects.

 In order to create a new file, the `src/example.js` file has been added.
 All variables, functions, etc. have to be named separately so as to not pollute the namespace.